Poor wet area design or installation can compromise safety, comfort and convenience for building users, and lead to significant structural damage.

 AS 3740–2010 Waterproofing of domestic wet areas gives requirements for materials and installations.
 Following this is good practice.

-Code of practice for internal wet area membranes
+Code of practice for internal wet-area membrane systems

 - Wet area membranes must comply with AS/NZS 4858:2004.